exorcist09/caseflow/README.md

 ---

-## 🔒 Security Implementation
+##  Security Implementation

-- **Authentication:** Implemented via JWT (access tokens) and HTTP-only Refresh Tokens for secure session continuation.
+- **Authentication:** Done using  JWT Access tokens and Refresh Tokens for secure session continuation.
 - **Input Sanitization:** All inputs are validated via Zod on both client and server.
 - **SQL Injection Protection:** Prisma ORM uses parameterized queries by default.
 - **Secret Management:** Sensitive data (DB URLs, Secrets) are stored in environment variables and never committed.